 The Orchestra of the Classical Period used 30-60 musicians consisting of four sections: Strings, Woodwinds, Brass, and Percussion.
 The Orchestra of the Romantic Period grew dramatically to over 100 musicians.
 Why was this?
 Great question, I'm glad you asked!

-It seems obvious that the Orchestra in the Romanctic period didn't just spring up to 100 players one day.
+It seems obvious that the orchestra of the romantic period didn't just spring up to 100 players one day.
 This gradual growth actually started with Ludwig Van Beethoven as he was an important link between the Classical and Romantic styles.
 His style of composing was always demanding bigger and more dramatic sounds.
-The Orchestra began adding to each of these sections and expanding the sounds of the Woodwinds (contrabassoon, bass clarinet, piccolo) and Brass (more trumpets, horn in f, trombones and tuba).
+The Orchestra began adding to each of these sections and expanding the sounds of the Woodwinds (contrabassoon, bass clarinet, piccolo) and Brass (more trumpets, horn in f, trombones, and tuba).

 American Music During the Romantic Period

-The big development in the United States was the Band.
-The American Band was extremly popular due to composers and great conductors like John Philip Sousa and Patrick Gilmore.
+The big development in the United States during this period was the Wind Band.
+The American Concert Band was extremely popular due to composers and great conductors like John Philip Sousa and Patrick Gilmore.
 These bands were large ensembles used for parades as well as entertaining large crowds at concert events.
-While Orchestras were plentiful in Europe, Bands in the United States were growing at a rapid pace.
+While orchestras were plentiful in Europe, Bands in the United States were growing at a rapid pace.